mrhappywaves/rain-or-snow/README.md

 ## Description
 Basic web forecast app, which allows to search for city or zip forecast and displays current forecast + 5 day forecast by default.
 The app does work with the local storage to save and retrieve previous forecast searches.
-By default app is set to look at San Francisco weather.
+By default app is set to look at Los Angeles weather.

 ## Walkthrough Video